ben-ng/finite-automata/Readme.md

 binary.test('1010') // => true
 ```

-If you supply a string to the constructor, it will be turned into a DFA that only recognizes that string.
+If you supply a string to the constructor, it will be turned into a DFA that only recognizes that string. `tokenName` is an optional argument that will be used to name the accepting state, which is useful for lexing.

 Notes: